Smith Hall 740 | (304) 696-2766 | Email

 Dr. Davis received his Ph.D. in Political Science from Penn State in 2005 and came to Marshall from Virginia Tech the same year.
 Dr. Davis won the Pickens Queen Teaching Award in 2009 and is currently the advisor for the Golden Key Honorary Society and the Model Congress.
-He is also a member of both the COLA and University Curriculum Committees.

 - PSC 104 – American National Government and Politics